AguaClara/HRS-Flow-Recycle-DEPRECATED/HRS Plate Settlers Report Three_commented.md

 4) Turn on the mixer by plugging it into the wall.
 5) Turn on the Clay Pump.
 6) Turn on the Tube Settler Pump to 94 rpm.
+7) Ensure no twisted and constrained portions exist in the tubing.
 The device will now operate with standard procedures and for 1 mm/s of upflow through the sedimentation tank.

 To power down the device, ensure that one first moves the blue valve mentioned in step 1 to a perpendicular position against the tube.
 After that, shut down of all devices can occur in any order.